MauroMardones/LBSPR_Krill/index.md

 ## Comparing producivity between years and Stratas

 The analysis of the krill population's reproductive potential across different years and strata reveals significant differences.
-Brainsfield and Extra strata exhibit a low reproductive potential below the proposed management target of 75% in the last year, with values of 0.121 and 0.085, respectively, falling even below the limit reference point.
+Brainsfield and Gerlache strata exhibit a low reproductive potential below the proposed management target of 75% in the last year, with values of 0.121 and 0.085, respectively, falling even below the limit reference point.
 This condition arises from the concentration of a substantial number of immature individuals (juveniles) in these strata, which are being exploited by the fishery, thereby hindering their reproductive cycles from completing.
 On the contrary, the Elephant Island stratum demonstrates higher spawning potential ratio (SPR) levels in recent years, reaching 0.421 in 2019, which aligns closer to the management objective.
 This discrepancy is attributed to the spatial distribution of krill, as the Elephant Island stratum possesses a larger proportion of adult individuals compared to other strata.
 Figure \@ref(fig:Figure8) provides a visual representation of the SPR trends across years and strata, clearly indicating the references (yellow line = 75% SPR Objective and Red line = 20% Limit SPR).

 ```r